plone/training/javascript/development-process.rst

 Code Style
 ==========

-Together with :py:mod:`plone.api` we developed `code style guidelines <https://github.com/plone/plone.api/blob/master/docs/contribute/conventions.rst>`_, which we are enforcing now for core Plone development.
+Together with `plone.api` <https://github.com/plone/plone.api>`_ we developed `code style guidelines <https://github.com/plone/plone.api/blob/master/docs/contribute/conventions.rst>`_, which we are enforcing now for core Plone development.

 This makes code so much more readable.